soil-initiative/gc/proposals/gc/NomOO.md

 := scheme.new
               (extensible (cases $primitive $reference))
               nullable
-              (equatable identity deep)
+              (equatable case)
 ```

 The above is the redesigned scheme for `$Object`.
-Note that it now indicates that it supports both `identity` and `deep` notions of equality, enabling child schemes to have their choice of which notion of equality works best for their needs.
+Note that it now indicates that its equality is defined `case`-wise, enabling child schemes to have their choice of which notion of equality works best for their needs.
 Note also that it no longer has a `vtable` field; this design instead supports method dispatch by case, utilizing the `cases` extensibility guarantee that every instance is either a `$primitive` (which itself is has a finite number of cases) or a `$reference`.
 So whenever `toString()` is invoked on a receiver of static type `Object` or unbounded type variable, this will translate to a switch on the primitive case types and the `$reference` scheme.
 The same goes for methods of the `Number` class and the `Comparable` interface, since primitive values inhabit those types.